 We'll start with our "current" (imaginary) setup.
 Let's say you are printing to your HP 4200.
 I have one in my office, so I might have an RPM queue called "hp4200" where I send text documents.
 RPM preprocesses the text according to rules I set up in the text markup transform, with rows and columns and such.
 Then RPM sends it to my Windows printer definition using a text print action.

-Add to this mix is my business system, a larger computer system of some sort which is generating jobs.
-That system is configured to use LPD to send jobs to our computer using the "hp4200" queue.
+Add to this mix is my business system, a larger computer system of some sort that is generating jobs.
+That system uses LPD to send jobs to our computer using the "hp4200" queue.

 The rename step

 Our first step is to rename the queue.
 That's easy.
 Just select the queue in the queue list, right-click and select "Rename" from the menu.

 Use the form to enter a new name.
 RPM will do all the checking for you, so don't worry about using a valid name or a name that already exists.
 RPM can sort that out.

 Create a new queue

 Next, we'll create a new queue called "hp4200".
 That way, your centralized system will still have a place to send jobs.
 We don't want to change that configuration; I'll explain later why that is.

 In the user interface, go to Queue / Create and enter "hp4200" as the new queue name.

 The first thing we'll do is add a "Copy to Queue" action so that any job sent to the "hp4200" queue automatically routes to the "hp4200-final" queue.